Skip to Main Content

 Where Fux Sits in Lech's Dining Hierarchy

 Lech's premium restaurant tier is compact and competitive.
-At the leading, Griggeler Stuba holds two Michelin stars and operates within a formal modern cuisine format.
+At the leading edge, Griggeler Stuba holds two Michelin stars and operates within a formal modern cuisine format.
 Below that, a cluster of €€€€ and €€€ addresses serve a clientele that travels specifically for the quality of the experience: the Gourmetrestaurant Tannenhof in nearby Sankt Anton am Arlberg and Kräuterreich by Vitus Winkler in Sankt Veit im Pongau extend the regional picture of what Arlberg-area fine dining looks like across different registers.

 Planning Your Visit